onap/policy-parent/docs/clamp/controlloop/design-impl/participants/http-participant.rst

 The HTTP participant allows the REST dialogues for a Control Loop to be managed.
 A particular Control Loop may require many *things* to be configured and managed and this may require many REST dialogues to achieve.

-A *Configuration Entity* describes a concept that is managed by the HTTP participant.
-A Configuration Entity can be created, Read, Updated, and Deleted (CRUD).
-The user defines the Configuration Entities that it wants its HTTP Control Loop Element to manage and provides a sequence of parameterized REST commands to Create, Read, Update, and Delete each Configuration Entity.

 When a control loop is initialized, the HTTP participant starts a HTTP Control Loop element for the control loop.
 It reads the configuration information sent from the